Skip to main content

 How Linking Works

-Learn how Attack Surface Insights links contextual data and related identities to an entity.
+Learn how Attack Surface Insights links related identities to an entity using context data.

 Linking Prerequisites